ninj/demo-pytest-tox/README.md

 - `inv code-format` will reformat code
 - `inv test` will run tests via `tox` for multiple python versions.

+Notes:
-Note that `pip` keeps re-installing editable modules - think that has to do with the way `pip` handles editable modules.
+- `pip` keeps re-installing editable modules - think that has to do with the way `pip` handles editable modules.
+- pyinvoke isn't compatible with python 3.10 at the moment.